gyorilab/emmaa/doc/reports/month9_report.rst

 To set up the initial, proof-of-principle model of food insecurity, we first identified a set of core concepts of interest: food security, conflict, flooding, food production, human migration, drought, and markets.
-We then filterest a set of extractions by Eidos on a corpus of 500 documents to causal influences among these concepts.
+We then filtered a set of extractions by Eidos on a corpus of 500 documents to causal influences among these concepts.
 We also set these core concepts as search terms in the model's configuration file.
-Finally, we defined a set common sense statements as test conditions, for instance, "droughts cause a decrease in food availability" to check the model against.
+Finally, we defined a set of common sense statements as test conditions, for instance, "droughts cause a decrease in food availability" to check the model against.
 The model is now included on the EMMAA dashboard where it can be examined (http://emmaa.indra.bio/dashboard/food_insecurity).

-While this initial food insecurity models is a proof of principle for the generality of the EMMAA concept and the underlying technologies, there are several challenging aspects of building a good model for this domain.
+While this initial food insecurity model serves as a proof of principle for the generality of the EMMAA concept and the underlying technologies, there are several challenging aspects of building a good model for this domain.

 1. The identification of relevant sources of information.
 So far, the food insecurity model uses ScienceDirect to search for scientific publications.
-However, it is likely that the bulk of timely new information is available in reports (by governments, NGOs, etc.) and news stories.
+   However, it is likely that a significant amount of timely new information is available in reports (by governments, NGOs, etc.) and news stories.
 In the longer term, this would require implementing ways to query and collect text content from such sources.
 2. Querying for relevant text content.
 We found that certain search terms (e.g., food insecurity) result in mostly relevant publications, while others, wuch as "conflict" or "markets" are too broad and ambiguous, and